adplabs/unicorn/README.md

 Unicorn is implemented in Scala and can be used as a client-side library without overhead.
 Unicorn also provides a shell for quick access of database.
 The code snippets in this document can be directly run in the Shell.
-A REST API, in the module Rhino, is also provided to non-Scala users.
+A HTTP API, in the module `Rhino`, is also provided to non-Scala users.

 For analytics, Unicorn data can be exported as RDDs in Spark.
-These RDDs can also converted to DataFrames or Datasets, which support SQL queries.
-Unicorn graphs can by analyzed by Spark GraphX too.
+These RDDs can also be converted to DataFrames or Datasets, which support SQL queries.
+Unicorn graphs can be analyzed by Spark GraphX too.

 To use Unicorn as a library, add the following to SBT build file.